 - Wretched Hives of cities and The Dung Ages in the countryside is what you should expect of society.
 The lower classes are Medieval Morons, while the upper prove that Aristocrats Are Evil.
 The slave trade is the main source of income, both in terms of taxes and population.
 Expect the cute, fuzzy, Weak Willed ones to be targeted, such as Petting Zoo People or Hobbits.
 Conscription into the army may be present, overlapping with an Army of Thieves and Whores.
 Often, Hobbes Was Right.

-- Of the Five Races, the elves are all stuffed-up jerks who have either sneaked off, devolved into fancy-eared humans or gotten enslaved (the only kind who may thrive are the Dark Elves), the hobbits were the first to be subjugated or are just plain evil in the first place, the dwarves don't care about anyone else and thus shamelessly nickel-and-dime the other guys, and Humans Are The Real Monsters and actively persecute the rest.
+- Of the Five Races, the elves are all stuffed-up jerks who have either sneaked off, devolved into fancy-eared humans, are horrifying abominations, or have been enslaved (the only kind who may thrive are the Dark Elves), the hobbits were the first to be subjugated or are just plain evil in the first place, the dwarves don't care about anyone else and thus shamelessly nickel-and-dime the other guys, and Humans Are Bastards and actively persecute the rest.
 Abusive Precursors, if any.

 Religions and deities